 As a US-based convener and coordinator of these programs GBSN has access to international experts on every continent looking for opportunities to train, advise and mentor.
-We are not a funder, but work with funding partners to develop effective programs and engage appropriate experts from our network of top member schools in the following ways:
+We work with partners to develop effective programs and engage appropriate experts from our network of top member schools in the following ways:

 GBSN’s network structure and low administrative costs, combined with our ability to source world-class expertise willing to contribute their time, often at below market-rate compensation, allows GBSN to implement programs that make the most of available resources while delivering exceptional quality.